Your walking speed

 The 10-second walk test

-Gait speed below 1.0 m/s predicts hospitalization with ~87% accuracy in older adults.
+Gait speed below 1.0 m/s is linked to markedly higher rates of hospitalization, disability, and reduced survival in adults 65+.
 Here is how to measure yours in your kitchen, right now.

 How to measure